Optical physics

 • gathering the pre-step data needed to generate the optical distributions,

-• generating the scintillation and Cerenkov optical distributions at the end of the step, and
+• generating the scintillation and Cherenkov optical distributions at the end of the step, and

 • launching the photon stepping loop.